 - The suicide rate is higher among the elderly (over 65) than any other age group.

-- 3.5 times as many men kill themselves as compared to women, yet three times as many women attempt suicide.
+- 3.5 times as many men die by suicide as compared to women, yet three times as many women attempt suicide.

 - Suicide occurs across all age, economic, social, and ethnic boundaries.

-- Firearms are currently the most utilized method of suicide by essentially all groups (male, female, young, old, white, non-white).
+- Firearms are currently the most utilized method of suicide by essentially all groups (male, female, young, old, white, people of color).

 - Surviving family members not only suffer the trauma of losing a loved one to suicide, they may themselves be at higher risk for suicide and emotional problems.